AlgoMaster Logo

 Intuition

-DFS does not process nodes level by level, but it does know the depth of every node it visits.
-If we pass the current depth along during recursion, we can accumulate the sum and count for each level in two parallel arrays.
-After the DFS finishes, we just divide each level's sum by its count to get the average.
+DFS does not process nodes level by level, but every recursive call knows its depth.
+Passing the current depth as a parameter lets us accumulate the sum and count for each level in two parallel lists indexed by depth.
+After the traversal finishes, sums[i] / counts[i] is the average for level i.

-Think of it this way: BFS groups nodes by level explicitly through the queue.
-DFS groups them implicitly by tagging each node with its depth and using that depth as an index into our tracking arrays.
-The end result is the same, but the traversal order is different.
+BFS groups nodes by level through the queue.
+DFS reaches the same grouping by using depth as an index into the tracking lists.
+Only the visit order differs.

 Algorithm